rohityt0dev/DevOpsin45days/Day16/README.md

 ### Terraform state file
 Terraform state file stores the mapping between Terraform configuration and real infrastructure resources.
 It allows Terraform to track infrastructure, detect changes, and update only the required resources.

+> **You should store your state file remotely, not on your local machine .
+It is not good idea to store the state file in source control .**

+> Isolate and organize the state files to reduce the blast radius.
+Do not manipulate the state file.